Paths, Ends and The Separation Problem for Infinite Graphs

-A \emph{path} $p$ in a graph is a sequence of adjacent vertices $v_0,\dots,v_n$.
-We call $v_0$ and $v_n$ the \emph{initial} and \emph{final} vertices of $p$, respectively.
-We say that $p$ \emph{visits} the set of vertices $\{v_i\mid 0\leq i\leq n\}$, and the set of edges $\{e_i\mid i\in \{0,\dots,n-1\},\ e_i \text{ joins $v_i$ to $v_{i+1}$}\}$.
-A graph is \emph{connected} if every pair of vertices can be joined by a path.
-In a connected graph $G$, the \emph{distance} $d_G(v,w)$ between two vertices $v$ and $w$ is the length of the shortest path joining them, where the length of a path is the number of edges that it visits.
-A \emph{connected component} of a graph is a connected subgraph that is maximal for the subgraph relation.
+A \emph{path} in $G$ is a sequence of vertices $v_0,\dots,v_n$ such that consecutive elements in the sequence are either adjacent or equal, and its \emph{length} is the number of edges that it visits.
+A path is \textit{simple} when no vertex is repeated.
+The graph $G$ is \emph{connected} when every pair of vertices can be joined by a path.
+A connected subgraph of $G$ is a \emph{connected component} when it is maximal for the subgraph relation.
+Given two vertices $v,w$ in the same connected component, their \emph{distance} $d_G(v,w)$ is the length of the shortest path in $G$ joining them.

-The following notion will be central for us. \begin{defn} The \emph{number of ends} of a connected graph $G$ is the supremum of the number of infinite connected components of $G\smallsetminus E$, where $E$ ranges over all finite subsets of $E(G)$. \end{defn} Observe that the number of ends of a graph $G$ may be infinite.
-We note that other ways of defining the number of ends of a graph exist, but they all coincide for locally finite graphs \cite{diestel_graphtheoretical_2003}.
+The \emph{number of ends} of a connected graph $G$ is the supremum of the number of infinite connected components of $G\smallsetminus E$, where $E$ ranges over all finite subsets of $E(G)$.
+The number of ends of a graph $G$ may be infinite.
+Other ways of defining the number of ends of a graph exist, but they all coincide for locally finite graphs \cite{diestel_graphtheoretical_2003}.

-\begin{rmk} We remark that, for the sake of clarity, in what follows we will restrict ourselves to study the case of graphs that are connected and locally finite.
-However, our definitions apply to connected graphs which are not necessarily locally finite, and many of our results extend straightforwardly to this more general case.
-We will explicitly point this out when appropriate. \end{rmk}